I am available for book signings and visits, both virtual and physical, from whole school assemblies to smaller class focused workshops.

-Will’s War fits well into KS2 History and English curriculum.
+Will’s War fits well into KS2 History and the English curriculum.

 Will’s War tells the story of eleven-year-old Will, an ordinary child in the present day who travels in time back to World War II.
 Where he experiences life as an evacuee.
 Will’s War explores the differences between the two time periods by placing a modern day child into the chaos of the 1940s.
 With absent fathers fighting in the war and children separated from their families to live with complete strangers, Will realises that things in his own life could be worse.
-Will discovers both friendship and himself along the way, but can he discover how to get home?
+Will discovers both friendship and himself along the way.

 Contact: firstname.lastname@example.org for further details and availability.